usecannon/cannon/packages/website/content/docs.md

 }
 ```

-See [cannon.json Specification](#canonjson-specification) and [Using the Package Manager](#using-the-package-manager) for more information.

-Once you've created your `cannon.json` file, run `npx hardhat canon` to provision a node (or multiple).
+Once you've created your `cannon.json` file, run `npx hardhat cannon` and Cannon will use the configuration defined in this file.

+See [cannon.json Specification](#cannonjson-specification) for more details on how to set up this file.

 ### Define a Cannonfile

-If you'd like to automate your own deployments, you can include a cannonfile.
-Your cannonfile can be uploaded to the package registry.

-Add a `canonfile.toml` file in the same directory as your `hardhat.config.js`.
+If you'd like to automate your own deployments, add a `cannonfile.toml` file in the same directory as your `hardhat.config.js`.

 Suppose we have the following contract that we'd like to deploy.
 ```solidity
 contract Storage {
     uint256 number;

     function store(uint256 num) public {